redstrate/Physis/README.md

 ## Supported Game Versions

 All game versions are supported, including benchmark versions of the game.
-Only the Windows client data is tested and other platforms probably won't work.
+Support for other platforms like the PS3 is somewhat available.

-## Supported Platforms
+## Supported Target Platforms

 Physis compiles and runs on all major platforms including Windows, macOS, Linux and WebAssembly.